Retirement from Active Treatment

 - The individual must require 24-hour nursing care.
-The DDPAS 4 (Determination of Need for 24-hour Nursing Care) must substantiate this need.
+The DDPAS-4 (24-hour Nursing Care Determination) must substantiate this need.

 - The individual must need active treatment.
-The DDPAS 5 (Determination of Need for Active Treatment) must substantiate this need.
+The DDPAS-5 (Determination of Intellectual Disability or Related Condition and Associated Treatment Needs) must substantiate this need.